LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 }
 ```

 The first line defines the function signature.
 Here it takes a single `String` parameter.
-Then the template content mix HTML (or any text based language) with Scala statements.
-The Scala statements starts with the special `@` character.
+Then the template content mixes HTML (or any text-based language) with Scala statements.
+The Scala statements start with the special `@` character.

-> **Note:** Even if the template engine uses Scala as expression language it is not a problem for a Java developer.
-You can almost use it as the language was Java.
+> **Note:** Don’t worry about the template engine using Scala as its expression language.
+This is not a problem for a Java developer, and you can almost use it as the language was Java.

-## Development workflow
+## Development work-flow

 Now let’s make some modifications to the new application.
 In the `Application.java` change the content of the response: